"Last Bus to Banjo Creek"

 -- Cinema Papers (Australia), January 1977

-The story involved a pretty, fragile English girl who has to get to the outback and is taken there by "a sweaty oaf in a truck."
+The story involved a pretty, fragile English girl who has to get to the Outback and is taken there by "a sweaty oaf in a truck."
 Of course, the pair encounter many disasters, including breaking down in the desert.
 And of course, they fall in love along the way.

-Taylor "got static" from Lord Ted Willis (1918-1992), a pioneering and prolific English screenwriter.
 Willis created 41 TV serials, wrote 37 stage plays, a dozen novels and scripts for 39 feature films.
 Among his notable creations was "Dixon Of Dock Green," the longest-running police series on British television (1955-76).

 Beginning in 1965, Willis went to Los Angeles to develop the screenplay for Universal along with a script editor who informed Willis that "our first job would be to cut 30 pages from the screenplay."